spasutto/cw-trainer/cwplayer.md

  - **TextArray** : get an array of the current text, including prosigns.
 Each element is either a *letter/number/punctuation* or a *prosign*.
  - **Index** : get or set the playing's index (**in the TextArray property !**)
  - **AutoPlay** : set to true automatically starts playing when `Text` changes
- - **HPFix** : set to true if you experience truncation of symbols while using USB/Bluetooth headphones on Android devices
+ - **HPFix** : set it to true if you experience truncation of symbols while using USB/Bluetooth headphones on Android devices

 ## Methods
 ### _constructor(options)_